 As lack of capacity was cited as the biggest barrier to publishing by such a large amount, the relationship between pharmacist workforce and publishing ability was investigated further.
 The responses when asked if pharmacists routinely publish hospital pharmacy practice research are shown in Figure 4, where the results are grouped by the number of fully qualified pharmacists employed by the hospital.
 The proportion of more negative responses (1 or 2) is much higher for the lowest staffing level (1-10 pharmacists), although note that the total numbers of responses for the higher staffing levels are fairly small.

 An intuitive assumption may be that teaching or university hospitals would produce more research, as they may have more academic links or training available for writing papers and explaining the publishing process, and testing showed this assumption to be true.
 A Mann-Whitney test indicated that teaching/university hospitals reported more positive responses when asked if pharmacists in the hospital routinely publish their work than non-teaching hospitals (U = 49748, p < 0.01, r = 0.302), with a mean rank of 467.7 for teaching/university hospitals and 336.3 for non-teaching hospitals.
+Note that as the responses are ranked from lowest to highest in this test, the teaching university hospitals group (which has a higher mean rank) will have more positive responses in it than the non-teaching hospitals group (which has a lower mean rank).

 Survey question 6.4.4 read “Have you or your pharmacists engaged in development of local/national guidelines?”, and the percentage of respondents who gave a positive response to this question can be seen in Figure 5.
 The overall positive response rate for this question was 50%, down from 58% from the 2015 survey.
 This particular question was not included in the original baseline survey.
 Responses between countries are highly varied for this question.
 Of the countries who participated in both 2015 and 2017 surveys, 20 saw a decrease in the percentage of positive responses, whilst 10 saw an increase and 2 remained the same.